A piece of American culture, for those who have never participated before.

 Tape the paper to the pumpkin, then transfer the design onto the pumpkin by punching through the paper into the pumpkin flesh with a large nail or a push pin.

-With a sharp serrated knife, cut out the design using the punched holes as a guide.
+With your pumpkin saw, or a sharp serrated knife, cut out the design using the punched holes as a guide.
 Remove the cut-out pieces by pushing them out from the inside of the pumpkin.

 When you light the candle inside the pumpkin, remove or tilt the lid to allow the hot air to escape.

-Who knows, if you place your lit pumpkin outside your door as night begins to fall, you might answer a knock to some ghouls and goblins, or spiderman and a fairy princess, who can only be appeased with Halloween candy!
+(Who knows, if you place your lit pumpkin outside your door as night begins to fall, you might answer a knock to some ghouls and goblins, or spiderman and a fairy princess, who can only be appeased with Halloween candy!
 But unfortunately not in the era of covid.)

 Preserving the cut pumpkin until Halloween